csiro/stdm/stdm_spec_v0.1.md

 * Standardized error handling directives and reporting (including reasons for fallback to Degraded mode).
 * Developing more robust methods for distinguishing user intent vs. injection beyond explicit invocation, if possible.
 * Support by LLM developers for safe, helpful and accurate STDM interpretation
+* Standardized mechanisms for interaction transparency (e.g., allowing users to query why an action was taken based on the STDM)